JonnyPickard/vital-dashboard-app-react/README.md

 See [Task Spec](./TASK.md) for more information.

+> Note on git - I have left the commit history clean using merge commits so it's easier to understand my working process.

 ## Rough Plan

 - Test Catalog + Panel list already exist so just focus on a Panel Creation page to add the most value.